 And there we have it!

 You should now have a good idea of whether Bitcoin is the right investment option for you.
-And if so, then you know how to do it.
-You can thank us later.
+And if so, then you know how to invest in Bitcoin.
+You can thank me later.

 Bitcoin has proven to be a great investment over the years, but who’s to say that the growth will continue?
 I guess the answer to that question depends on who you’re asking.
 There are so many different options about the future of Bitcoin.